-- 1. The Owner is responsible for assuring that the Approved/Service Animal does not unduly interfere with the routine activities of the residence or cause difficulties for the students who reside there. - 2.
-The Owner is financially responsible for the actions of the Approved/Service Animal including bodily injury or property damage.
+- 1. The Owner is responsible for assuring that the Service or Assistance Animal does not unduly interfere with the routine activities of the residence or cause difficulties for the students who reside there. - 2.
+The Owner is financially responsible for the actions of the Service or Assistance Animal including bodily injury or property damage.
 The owner's responsibility includes but is not limited to replacement of furniture, carpet, windows, screens, doors, paint, wall covering, and the like.
 The Owner is expected to cover these costs at the time of repair and/or when the move-out. - 3.
-The Owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to College premises that are assessed after the student and animal vacate the residence.
+The Owner is responsible for any expenses incurred for cleaning beyond a standard cleaning or for repairs to college premises that are assessed after the student and animal vacate the residence.
 The College shall have the right to bill the student account of the Owner for unmet obligations. - 4.
-The Owner must notify Accommodative Disability Service and Residence Life if the Approved/Service Animal is no longer needed as an Approved Animal or is no longer in the residence.
-To replace an Approved Animal the owner must file a new request.
+The Owner must notify Accommodation Service and Residential Life if the Service or Assistance Animal is no longer needed as an Approved Animal or is no longer in the residence.
+To replace a Service or Assistance Animal the owner must file a new request.

-- 5. The Owner's residence may be inspected for fleas, ticks or other pests once a semester or as needed.
+- 5. The Owner's residence may be inspected for fleas, ticks, or other pests once a semester or as needed.
 The applicable housing office for the residence hall will schedule the inspection.
-If fleas, ticks or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a college-approved pest control service.
-The owner will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls. - 6.
-All roommates or suitemates of the Owner must sign an agreement allowing the Approved/Service Animal to be in residence with them.
-In the event that one or more roommates or suitemates do not approve, wither the Owner or the non-approving roommates or suitemates, as determined by the appropriate Housing office the residence location, may be moved to a different location. - 7.
-Service Animals may travel with their Owner throughout College Housing.
-Assistance Animals are to be contained within the privately assigned residential area (room or suite) expect when transported outside the private residential area in an animal carrier or controlled by leash or harness. - 8.
-Approved/Service Animals may not be left overnight in College Housing to be cared for by another student.
+If fleas, ticks, or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a college-approved pest control service.
+The owner will be billed for the expense of any pest treatment beyond standard pest management in the residence halls. - 6.
+All roommates or suitemates of the Owner must sign an agreement allowing the Service or Assistance Animal to be in residence with them.
+If one or more roommates or suitemates do not approve, either the Owner or the non-approving roommates or suitemates, as determined by the appropriate Residential Life the residence location, may be moved to a different location. - 7.
+Service or Assistance Animals may travel with their Owner throughout The Residence Halls.
+Service or Assistance Animals are to be contained within the privately assigned residential area (room or suite) except when transported outside the private residential area in an animal carrier or controlled by leash or harness. - 8.
+Service or Assistance Animals may not be left overnight in the Residence Halls to be cared for by another student.
 Animals must be taken with the student if they leave campus for a prolonged period. - 9.
-College Housing has the authority to relocate Owner and Approved Animal as necessary. - 10.
-Any violation of the above rules may result in immediate removal of the animal from the College and may be reviewed through a Judicial Process. - 11.
-Should the Approved Animal be removed from the premises for any reason, the Owner is expected to fulfill his/her housing obligations for the remainder of the housing contract
+College Housing has the authority to relocate Owner and Service or Assistance Animal as necessary. - 10.
+Any violation of the above rules may result in immediate removal of the animal from the College and may be reviewed through a Conduct Process. - 11.
+Should the Service or Assistance Animal be removed from the premises, the Owner is expected to fulfill their housing obligations for the rest of the housing contract.

-GUIDELINE FOR MAINTAINING APPROVED/SERVICE ANIMAL AT MARITINE COLLEGE
+GUIDELINE FOR MAINTAINING SERVICE OR ASSISTANCE ANIMAL AT MARITINE COLLEGE